keepcalmqingyue/keepcalmqingyue.github.io/_pages/about.md

 <!-- # **My homepage** -->

+> *Fear can hold you prisoner.
+Hope can set you free.* -- The Shawshank Redemption

 Hi!
 Currently, I am a second year graduate student at Renmin University of China.
 I enjoy running and reading, and my interest typically lies in philosophy.